-At the end of 2013, Ikerbasque underwent a self-assessment process for reviewing and following-up the implementation of the Action Plan designed in 2011 towards the continuous improvement of our talent recruitment, retention and recognition of careers.
-The result of that process was reflected and summarised in 2 years follow-up and self-assessment report.
-After completing that self-assessment, our Revised Action Plan 2014-2016 focused on implementation the initiatives internally identified, and the recommendations suggested from the EC.
+At the end of 2013, Ikerbasque underwent a self-assessment process for reviewing and following-up the implementation of the Action Plan designed in 2011 as part of the continuous improvement of our talent recruitment, retention and recognition of careers processes.
+The process involved the Governing Board, Researchers, Staff and a variety of stakeholders.
+After completing that self-assessment, the Revised 2014-2016 Action Plan was developed, focused on the implementation of initiatives internally identified, and the recommendations suggested from the EC.

-After 5 years since the “HR Excellence in Research” acknowledgement was received, Ikerbasque run a new self-assessment process, to be completed with an external evaluation, in order to set the HRS4R Strategy for the coming years.
-During the self-assessment process in 2016, each of the 40 principles of the C&C were revised and aligned with the reality of Ikerbasque, including the implementation of an OTM-R policy.
-This process was coordinated by the HRS4R Working Group and more information can be found in the Gap Analysis.
+5 years after the “HR Excellence in Research” acknowledgement was received, Ikerbasque run a new self-assessment process in 2016, which resulted in the HRS4R 2017-2019 Action Plan.
+The self-assessment process was coordinated by the Ikerbasque HRS4R Working Group, and each of the 40 principles of the C&C were revised and aligned with the reality of Ikerbasque, including the implementation of an OTM-R policy.

 OTM-R Open, Transparent and Merit-based Recruitment of Researchers

 As member of the 2nd cohort of organisations involved in the development of HRS4R, we have analysed, assessed and integrated the recommendations and principles of OTM-R into our internal recruitment policies.

 We have used the Report of the Working Group of the Steering Group of Human Resources Management on Open, Transparent and Merit-based Recruitment (OTM-R) of Researchers and the checklist for ensuring the completeness of our analysis and the corresponding policy definition.